-The result is that rural, sparsely inhabited Laos, to this day, has thousands of pounds of unexploded ordinance, mainly cluster bombs, that get discovered in fields and forests, often by children, resulting in loss of sight, or limbs, or life, almost every day.
-Hundreds of explosions in Laos every year, 40 years after the war between two other countries ended.
+The result is that rural, sparsely inhabited Laos, to this day, has thousands of pounds of unexploded ordnance, mainly cluster bombs, that get discovered in fields and forests, often by children, resulting in loss of sight, or limbs, or life, almost every day.
+There are hundreds of explosions in Laos every year, 40 years after the war between two other countries ended.

 The education of the local people to identify and avoid the UXO is hampered by the value of metal, which many collect to sell to scrap dealers or make into household objects.
 Children will pick up a bomb, because it looks like a lamp or cooker they have at home.